Strifff/RLanimals/README.md

 # RLanimals
-Reinforcement Learning somulator in Rust
+Reinforcement Learning simulator of carnivoresand herbivores in Rust